kangk1204/Octopus-toolkit2/doc/guide.rst

 PeakCalling-ChIP-Seq/Histone
 ____________________________

-PeakCalling is the process of detecting the region of the mapped read to the genome.
+PeakCalling is the process of detecting enriched regions (peaks) by mapped reads.
 The 3rd party tool used in PeakCalling is Homer.

 * **ChIP-Seq/Histone**